There's a new "F-word"...yes, you guessed it—furlough.

 Can employees that have been made redundant be brought back?

-An employee who has been made redundant or stopped working is able to be re-employed and placed on furlough provided that they meet one of two conditions:
+An employee who has been made redundant or stopped working can be re-employed and placed on furlough provided that they meet one of two conditions:

 How does an employer claim?

-Employers will need their Government Gateway user ID and password they got when they registered for PAYE online.
+Employers will need their Government Gateway user ID and password they received when they registered for PAYE online.

-They can claim before, during or after they process their payroll as long as the claim is submitted by the relevant claim deadline.
+They can claim before, during or after they process their payroll, providing the claim is submitted by the relevant claim deadline.
 They are not allowed to claim more than 14 days before the claim period end date.

 When making a claim an employer:

-If an employer does not finish their claim in one session, they are able to save it as a draft.
+If an employer does not finish their claim in one session, they can save it as a draft.
 However, an employer must complete their claim within seven days of starting it.

-If an employers wants to delete a claim in the online service, they must do so within 72 hours of starting it.
+If an employer wants to delete a claim in the online service, they must do so within 72 hours of starting it.

 Unsure about furlough or concerned that your current payroll provider is not able to meet your demands?

-Book a demo with one of our product specialists today.
+Why not book a demo with one of our product specialists today?